reekKiE/CompleteSuicideManual-En/English/chapter_4.md

 ### Cost of a suicide gesture

 When you first think of wristcutting and the consequences of a failed attempt, you'd be worried about the scars.
 When only the vein was cut, even if it is very deep, it would heal to just a white mark, which looked similar to a wrinkle on the wrist.
 But if you cut the artery, you will also cut the tendons on the next layer and the median nerve in the center of the wrist on the same layer.
-Although the tendons and nerves are severed, they could be reconnected through surgery (Case 12).
+Although the tendons and nerves are severed, they could be reconnected through surgery (Case study 12).
 However, if one makes a longitudinal cut, the stitches and scars after surgery will be conspicuous.
 Plastic surgery can help, but medical expenses can range from tens to hundreds of thousands of yen.

 The cost of suturing the wrist vein is about 30,000 yen, which covers 30% of the medical insurance.
 As a price for a suicide gesture, it is relatively cheap.[^price-of-wristcutting]

 [^price-of-wristcutting]: Since the price of 30,000 yen is for an action with a 5% chance of death, we can infer that this gives the price of a life to be about 1.5 million yen... which is much lower than the commonly accepted figure of 150 million yen for the price of a statistical life.

-## Case Study 11: Thoughts of a female high school student who had her arteries and nerves cut off
+## Case study 11: Thoughts of a female high school student who had her arteries and nerves cut off

 In 1985, a sixteen-year-old female high school student slashed her wrists with a knife.
 The wound damaged an artery and produced a liter of blood, but the attempt ended in failure.
 She said this about the situation at that time: "It was painful after all, and a lot of blood flowed, but she was still awake, so she cut several more times.
 It hurt!
 When the thick blood vessels were cut, blood spurted out.
 When it came out, there was a hissing sound.
 I thought I would die like this, but it still didn't work, so I cut it again.
 It seemed like I had cut a nerve and I felt numb.
 I was taken to the hospital.
 When I was undergoing treatment, I thought it would be better to give me an injection of anesthesia, because I am already averse to pain."